 MFA in Applied Craft + Design

-With a curriculum focused on the development of a strong artistic voice, the realization of work for a specific community or client, and entrepreneurism that connects making a living with making a difference, the MFA in Applied Craft and Design is the only graduate program of its kind.
+With a curriculum focused on developing a strong artistic voice, the realization of work that is in service to others, and entrepreneurship that connects making a living with making a difference, the MFA in Applied Craft and Design is the only graduate program of its kind.

-Combining a mentor-based approach with an exceptional visiting artists program, students work one-on-one with nationally and internationally recognized designers, makers, and scholars in a self-directed curriculum that challenges them to bring to life the full strength of their ideas and skills.
+Combining a mentor-based approach with an exceptional lecture series and regional craft salons, students work one-on-one with nationally and internationally recognized designers, craftspeople, makers, and scholars in a self-directed curriculum that challenges them to bring to life the full strength of their ideas and skills.

 I was especially drawn to the program's focus on "thinking through making" as I've always been able to think best when I'm making things.